IGJoshua/sotygeha/README.md

 (Under zantufa, NA also includes CAhA.
 CAhA is therefore now also part of SE.)

+## CU -> BAI
+The selma'o CU has been merged into the selma'o BAI.

+The cmavo `cu` becomes a modal for `ku'ai'i`.
+This has no significant impact on current usage patterns or meaning.

 ## Other changes

 * Relative clauses are allowed after selbri, as in zasni-gerna and zantufa.